fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

- 220. ### Output a raw query using eloquent/query builder.
+ 220. ### Output a raw query using eloquent query builder.

    Two ways,
    1. Turn the DB logs on and check the last query run in it.